smrg-lm/sc3/docs/source/nonrealtime.rst

 Non real time mode
 ==================

-..
-TODO (Also missing bits of the implementation).

 The library can also run in non real time (NRT) mode.
 This mode is based on the NRTClock quark with the addition that the whole library timing is managed in NRT.